jfndi/DesignPatternsInCpp/README.md

 	(terminal or nonterminal) in a specialized computer language.
 The syntax tree of a sentence in the language is an instance of the composite pattern and is used to evaluate (interpret) the sentence for a client.

+ 	* State:
+  	The state pattern is a behavioral software design pattern that allows an object
+	to alter its behavior when its internal state changes.
+This pattern is close to the concept of finite-state machines.
+The state pattern can be interpreted as a strategy pattern, which is able to switch a strategy through invocations of methods defined in the pattern's interface.
+	The state pattern is used in computer programming to encapsulate varying behavior for the same object, based on its internal state.
+This can be a cleaner way for an object to change its behavior at runtime without resorting to conditional statements and thus improve maintainability.